merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 When done, you can open up the resulting complex with `pymol 21_GS_COMPLEX/neighbor_complex.pdb`:

 [![neighbor2]({{images}}/neighbor2.png)]( {{images}}/neighbor2.png){:.center-img .width-90}

+{:.notice}
+If you're using Docker, it will be very difficult to convince Docker to render PyMOL's graphical interface.
+My suggestion is to download PyMOL on your local computer for any investigations that involve interactively visualizing with PyMOL.

 From this pseudo-complex, I calculated the RSA and DTL of the central protein using two scripts, `ZZ_SCRIPTS/GS_complex_DTL.py` and `ZZ_SCRIPTS/GS_complex_RSA.py`.
 Check them out if you wish: